This section contains a non-normative overview of the ECMAScript language.

 The ECMAScript Language recognizes the possibility that some users of the language may wish to restrict their usage of some features available in the language.
 They might do so in the interests of security, to avoid what they consider to be error-prone features, to get enhanced error checking, or for other reasons of their choosing.
 In support of this possibility, ECMAScript defines a strict variant of the language.
 The strict variant of the language excludes some specific syntactic and semantic features of the regular ECMAScript language and modifies the detailed semantics of some features.
 The strict variant also specifies additional error conditions that must be reported by throwing error exceptions in situations that are not specified as errors by the non-strict form of the language.

 The strict variant of ECMAScript is commonly referred to as the strict mode of the language.
-Strict mode selection and use of the strict mode syntax and semantics of ECMAScript is explicitly made at the level of individual ECMAScript source text units as described in
+Strict mode selection and use of the strict mode syntax and semantics of ECMAScript is explicitly made at the level of individual

 In order to conform to this specification, an ECMAScript implementation must implement both the full unrestricted ECMAScript language and the strict variant of the ECMAScript language as defined by this specification.
 In addition, an implementation must support the combination of unrestricted and strict mode source text units into a single composite program.